DioxusLabs/dioxus/docs/router/src/example/index.md

 # Overview

-In this guide you'll learn to effectively use Dioxus Router whether you're building a small todo app or the next FAANG company.
+In this guide, you'll learn to effectively use Dioxus Router whether you're building a small todo app or the next FAANG company.
 We will create a small website with a blog, homepage, and more!

 > To follow along with the router example, you'll need a working Dioxus app.
-> Check out the [Dioxus book][db] to get started.
+> Check out the [Dioxus book](https://dioxuslabs.com/docs/0.3/guide/en/) to get started.

 > Make sure to add Dioxus Router as a dependency, as explained in the
 > [introduction](../index.md).

 ## You'll learn how to

 - Create routes and render "pages".
 - Utilize nested routes, create a navigation bar, and render content for a set of routes.
-- Gather URL parameters to dynamically display content.
+- Parse URL parameters to dynamically display content.
-- Redirect your visitors wherever you want.
+- Redirect visitors to different routes.

 > **Disclaimer**
 >